WGOS/pteroq-images/README.md

 # Containers
-Generic docker containers designed to run source engine games.
+SRCDS with Subversion
+Intended to run Open Fortress